 For followers of red threads, Shearer is the brother-in-law of Strobe Talbott, a senior Clinton administration official and, more recently, Hillary confidante.

-Russian intelligence considered Talbott, a principal architect of Clinton administration Russia policy in the 1990s, to be what is termed a "trusted contact."
+Russian intelligence considered Talbott, a principal architect of Clinton administration Russia policy in the 1990s, to be what is termed a "special unofficial contact."
 Pete Earley broke this news in his 2009 book Comrade J.

-To review what a "trusted contact" is (in case anyone ever stumbles across any):
+To review what a "special unofficial contact" is (in case anyone ever stumbles across any):